This post was most recently updated on January 30th, 2023

-One down side to a shiny paver sealer is that is can be slightly slippery at first.
+One downside to a shiny paver sealer is that it can be slightly slippery at first.
 We have found however that after several weeks of curing and weathering the slippery condition does diminish quite significantly.
 Shiny paver sealers are very thick and are normally best applied with a large brush, stain pad, or roller.
-Most are too thick to apply using a pump up or airless sprayer.
+Most are too thick to apply using a pump-up or airless sprayer.
 Also, they do not cover as much square footage per gallon as a thinner sealer might.
 But as long as you know what to expect, shiny paver sealers can be an excellent choice.
-They can enhance the natural beauty of your pavers while providing a long lasting shiny appearance.
+They can enhance the natural beauty of your pavers while providing a long-lasting shiny appearance.

 As an article and comment contributor to the site, Scott has been around the pressure washing industry since attending college.
 In 1993 he started his first company called Oakland Pressure Wash specializing in exterior pressure washing, concrete sealing, and deck staining.
 That company evolved into OPW L.L.C. shortly thereafter concentrating more on exterior restoration.
 Scott and his restoration Michigan company have restored over 10,000 projects in the Metro Detroit area since the early years.
 He has become an authority in the restoration industry and has contributed to numerous restoration forums and informative sites.